 Emission inventory was prepared using the vehicular count for respective road.
 The key components of the inventory calculations also include pollutant specific standards and road length.
 Traffic volume studies were conducted to determine the number, movements, and classifications of roadway vehicles at a given location Also, the age of engine, commuting speed, maintenance and condition of roads further govern the emission characteristics[6].
 It is the first step towards urban air quality prediction.
 Automotive Research Association of India's emission factors were considered in this inventory.
-These emission factors along with total number of vehicles per hour were used to calculate Emissions developed[7], [8].
+These emission factors along with total number of vehicles per hour were used to calculate emissions developed[7], [8].

-Total Emissions= $\sum{i=1}^{n} (V_1 E_1 + V_2 E_2 + V_3 E_3 - \dots - V_n E_n L$
+$$T.E = \sum{i=1}^{n} (V_1 E_1 + V_2 E_2 + V_3 E_3 \dots V_n E_n) 3L$$

-Where E= emission factor for different category of vehicles, V= volume of different category of vehicle and L= length of the road From traffic studies, vehicles were categorized under 6 classes and their respective ARAI emission standards were used to determine the total emissions of CO, NO2, SO2 and PM at give road sections.
+Where, E= emission factor for different category of vehicles, V= volume of different category of vehicle and L= length of the roadfrom traffic studies, vehicles were categorized under 6 classes and their respective ARAI emission standards were used to determine the total emissions of CO, NO2, SO2.